FunPlus Phoenix: History

 FPX built a Valorant team from CIS to compete in EMEA.
 They had won VCT 2022 stage 1 EMEA Challengers to qualify the 2022 VCT: Stage 1 Masters in Reykjavík, but could not attend due to travel restrictions on their Russian and Ukrainian players related to the 2022 Russian invasion of Ukraine and COVID-19 regulations.

 At the 2022 VCT: Stage 2 Masters in Copenhagen, FPX was forced to play with Alliance player SEIDER after SUYGETSU was unable to travel from Russia to Denmark due to visa issues.
 After three matches played, SUYGETSU got his visa approved and made his way into Denmark.
-With his complete starting 5 FPX went on to win the tournament after beating APAC side Paper Rex 3–2, getting its first major win at Valorant.
+With the complete starting roster, FPX went on to win the tournament after beating APAC side Paper Rex 3–2, getting its first major win at Valorant.

 After the organization's application to be part of the Valorant Champions Tour's new franchise system was denied in 2022, it released its CIS roster and set up a new team in China.